cmurray512/cmurray512/README.md

 - I’m currently learning more about functional programming and statistics.

-- 📫 How to reach me ... reinfo@austinecho.org

 <!---
 cmurray512/cmurray512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.